By Evan Compton, Divorce and Family Law Attorney

 As always, make sure to ask your attorney questions if you are unsure about something.
 Better to be safe than sorry.

 What else will I need to submit with my affidavit?

 Along with your affidavit, you will also need to submit supporting income documents, such as bank statements, taxes or paystubs, and additional discovery may be conducted.

 As mentioned earlier, the affidavit is a jumping-off point—and depending on the complexity of your case, this could be all the discovery you end up doing.
 It could also be just scratching the surface of a whole host of information that you or your attorney need to know more about.

 In summary, take this document seriously!
 Whether you’re completing it as part of your case or reviewing the other party’s, the financial affidavit is an incredibly important tool and can be used in all variety of manners to impact your case.

 If you are looking for support with a financial affidavit or any other family law matter, contact Stern Perkoski Mendez for a free consultation.
-We can be reached at (847) 868-9584 and can meet you at our offices in Evanston, Chicago and Lake Forest, or at another location.
+We can be reached at (847) 868-9584 and can meet you at our offices in Evanston, Chicago, Lake Forest and Oakbrook Terrace, or at another location.